libp2p/docs/content/concepts/discovery/mDNS.md

 ---
 title: "mDNS"
-description: "MDNS uses a multicast system of DNS records over a local network to enable peer discovery."
+description: "mDNS uses a multicast system of DNS records over a local network to enable peer discovery."
 weight: 224
 ---